 Symbiota Collections of Arthropods Network (SCAN): A Data Portal Built to Visualize, Manipulate, and Export Species Occurrences

-The Symbiota Collections of Arthropods Network (SCAN) serves specimen occurrence records and images from over 80 North American arthropod collections for all arthropod taxa.
+SCAN serves arthropod occurrence records and images from over 225 North American arthropod data providers for all arthropod taxa.
 The focus is on North America but global in scope.
-SCAN is built on Symbiota, a web-based collections database system that is used for other taxonomic data portals, including (Symbiota Portals).
-SCAN is the primary repository for occurrence data produced by the three continuing Thematic Collections Networks (TCNs), the Southwest Collections of Arthropods Network (SCAN TCN), the Lepidoptera of North America Network (LepNet TCN), and arthropod data produced by InvertEBase TCN.
-InvertEBase serves occurrence data for mollusk and other non-arthropod taxa.
+SCAN provides a web-based collections database system for those that want to curate their data directly in SCAN and serve data to GBIF.
+SCAN also serves as a primary aggregator for North America (Canada, Mexico & USA) and orphan collections globally.
+SCAN is the primary repository and aggregator for several NSF-ADBC Thematic Collections Networks (TCNs), the Southwest Collections of Arthropods Network (SCAN TCN), the Lepidoptera of North America Network (LepNet TCN), Terrestrial Parasite Tracker (TPT), and arthropod data produced by InvertEBase TCN.
+InvertEBase serves occurrence data for mollusks and other non-arthropod taxa.
+SCAN serves over 2 million occurrence records for North American bees (iDigBees).
 We also host observational data, the largest data provider is iNaturalist.
-Each collection is primarily responsible for their data and we have structured the database to make it easy to include collections of interest when querying the database.
+Each collection is primarily responsible for their data, but end users can easily query and download data from multiple data providers.

-The key organizational feature is that each museum or project is listed as a separate collection, so that one database group does not interfere with another.
-End users can select all "collections", or just a subset.
-This website is the central data portal for SCAN; all other project information can be found on the LepNet WordPress site, including How-To-Guides and network updates.
+This website is the central data portal for SCAN; all other project information can be found on the SCAN WordPress site, including How-To-Guides and network updates.

 SCAN currently serves 33,088,680 records for over 238,177 species, and over 2,276,630 specimen/label images.